dfinster/branch-wrangler/README.md

 - ⚠️ **CLI Commands**: Flags defined but not processed
 - ❌ **Testing**: No tests implemented

-See `docs/issues.md` for a detailed analysis of implementation gaps and estimated effort (6-8 weeks) for full compliance with requirements.
+See [Project Status](docs/admin/project-status.md) for a detailed analysis of implementation gaps and estimated effort for full compliance with requirements.